GlaszArt

 As a child, I used to come out to Las Vegas to visit family for the summer.
 One of our traditions included taking trips up to Mount Charleston.
 I haven’t been to the area in about fifteen years and as some things have stayed the same, a lot of things look very different this time around.
 I remember there being fewer structures on the way to Mount Charleston and that has sure changed.
 The area has been built up along the way with a lot more residential and commercial property.
 Upon entering the road into the recreation area, it was nice to see things as they always have been.
-This time was different though, because the mountains were covered in snow.
-This sure was a treat indeed, because like I mentioned, I had only been to the area during my summers.
-Although our visits to the area were always remarkably cooler than in the lower elevations of Las Vegas, there was never any snow present on the mountains.
+This time was different though because the mountains were covered in snow.
+This sure was a treat indeed, as I mentioned, I had only been to the area during my summers.
+Although our visits to the area were always remarkably cooler than in the lower elevations of Las Vegas, there was never any snow present in the mountains.
 This past visit during April would be quite different than the summer months I was used to.
 We saw plenty of snow clouds over the mountains on the way up there in the distance.
 This was quite a beautiful scene with the beauty of the desert contrasted with snow-filled mountains in the background.

 Mount Charleston Scenic Drive

-Viewing snow filled mountains in the distance.
+Viewing snow-filled mountains in the distance.

 A mix of clouds and blue skies.